chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

+Changes (28-11-2019) rc19.11-8
+- Added: option bytes programming stm32h7.
+By using a virtual sector, the option bytes can be defined inside GCC and are also inside ihex, srec or elf files.
+- Bug fix: Sector numbering passing to flash write function.

 Changes (18-11-2019) rc19.11-7
 - BUG Fix: STlink/V2 init sequence was broken (was working and tested for V3 interfaces)
 - Added: Support optional environment variable EB_SCRIPT_PATH